 Yarmouth is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 8,589 people and two constituent neighborhoods, Yarmouth is the 31st largest community in Maine.

 Yarmouth home prices are not only among the most expensive in Maine, but Yarmouth real estate also consistently ranks among the most expensive in America.

-Yarmouth is a decidedly white-collar town, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Yarmouth is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Yarmouth who work in office and administrative support (13.38%), management occupations (13.09%), and sales jobs (11.60%).
+Yarmouth is a decidedly white-collar town, with fully 90.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Yarmouth is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Yarmouth who work in management occupations (15.95%), healthcare (12.12%), and teaching (10.51%).

 Yarmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Yarmouth in 2010 was $47,652, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $190,608 for a family of four.
-However, Yarmouth contains both very wealthy and poor people as well.
+The per capita income in Yarmouth in 2018 was $53,387, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $213,548 for a family of four.

 The people who call Yarmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yarmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Yarmouth include Irish, French , German, and Italian.
+Important ancestries of people in Yarmouth include Irish, English, German, French, and Scottish.

 The most common language spoken in Yarmouth is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and French.